-Amasty launched a highly anticipated tool – the Magento 2 Multi Warehouse Inventory extension.
+In this post, we are exploring a robust tool developed by Amasty – the Magento 2 Multi Warehouse Inventory extension.
 This inventory module will help you easily split inventory among several warehouses.
 Besides, the Magento 2 multi warehouse inventory tool provides the ability to control stock items on different levels.
 Advanced inventory management also includes the ability to work with each separate warehouse on one handy grid.

 Why is the Magento 2 multi warehouse inventory extension so important?
 Because it is impossible to work with several warehouses in Magento 2 by default.
 The desired functionality is only possible via third-party modules, and Amasty Multi Warehouse Inventory for Magento 2 is among the most reliable solutions.